-2.9 Loading, Turning, And Clamping Logs
+3.7 Loading, Turning, And Clamping Logs

 CAUTION!
-Be sure the pivot rails, turning arm, clamp, and toe boards are below bed level before loading a log onto the bed.
-Failure to do so may result in machine damage or cause misalignment.
+Make sure the clamps and the toe boards are below bed level before loading a log onto the bed.
+Also, be sure the cutting head is moved far enough forward so the log does not hit it.

-To Load Logs
+To Load Logs: